divyanshu-rawat/json-utility/README.md

 ### json-utility
-A utility to read, update, write a .json file.
+A utility to read, update, write, delete keys in a .json file.
+Perform operation on sample dataset to get more insights `data.json`